jsIsrael/goodness-squad/project-summary.md

 To assist in data collection, and to provide a general direction, here are the things worth mentioning.

-## Things to mention
+## Things worth mentioning

 1. How many issues were resolved?
 2. How many issues were created?
 3. How many PR's were submitted?
 4. How many PR's were merged?
+5. What was the nature of contributions?
+  * Core features
+  * Bug fixes
+  * Documentation
+  * Testing
+  * Refactor
+  * Build scripts
+  * Other
-5. Anything else you'd like to mention?
+6. Anything else you'd like to mention?